-How to use an Android phone as a Google TV remote
+How to use an Android phone as a Google TV remote (the long way)

 - Launch the app.